-The Office of Student Conduct and Academic Integrity is committed to an educational and developmental process that balances the needs of the individual students with the needs of the Marymount University community.
-In order to accomplish this aim, there are four philosophical tenets of the student conduct program.
+The Office of Student Conduct and Conflict Resolution is committed to an educational and developmental process that balances the needs of the individual students with the needs of the Marymount University community.
+In order to accomplish this aim, the office has four philosophical tenets.